dmitry-viskov/pylti1.3/README.rst

     oidc_login.redirect(get_launch_url(request))

-This will display some Javascript to do the redirect instead of using a HTTP 302:
+This will display some JavaScript to do the redirect instead of using a HTTP 302:

 .. code-block:: python